top of page

 On this site sign for history page.jpg

-A BRIEF HISTORY OF HUDSON MEMORIAL PRESBYTERIAN CHURCH
+HISTORY OF HUDSON MEMORIAL PRESBYTERIAN CHURCH

 • In June 1, 1956, the Presbyterian Urban Council of Raleigh (PUCR) paid $10,000 for five acres of land on Six Forks Road, five miles from downtown Raleigh, for a Presbyterian church.